Read our 2017 Report Card for Hollingsworth.

 H.R.
 1039 amends the federal criminal code to authorize a probation officer to arrest a person, without warrant, if there is probable cause to believe that person forcibly assaulted or obstructed a probation officer while performing their official duties.
 The bill also would direct the ...

-From Jan 2017 to Nov 2017, Hollingsworth missed 27 of 637 roll call votes, which is 4.2%.
-This is worse than the median of 2.2% among the lifetime records of representatives currently serving.
+From Jan 2017 to Nov 2018, Hollingsworth missed 29 of 1,130 roll call votes, which is 2.6%.
+This is on par with the median of 2.4% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|